Jshulgach/WALL-E-Jr/README.md

    Note 1: This version never contained a power switch in the original circuit, so I'd recommend implementing your own unless removing the battery to turn off the robot is ok.

-   Note 2: the files for the robot frame are currently missing.
-As soon as they are found they will be moved to the repo!
-Modelling your own pieces could be a good challenge if you'd like to make the robot.
+   Note 2: the files for the robot frame are in dxf.
+Modelling your own pieces could be a good challenge if you'd like to 3D print the robot.

 ---